kaylagordon/palettePickerBackend/README.md

 - Clone this repo and run npm install
 - Run the server by using nodemon server.js

-The server will run on `http://localhost:3001` locally, and `http://palettepickerapp.herokuapp.com/api/v1/projects`.
+The server will run on `http://localhost:3001` locally, and `http://palettepickerapp.herokuapp.com/api/v1` on Heroku.

 ## Endpoints